Flotomate/product_docs/source/patch-management/manage-computer-groups.rst

    :alt: figure 14

 .. _view-archived-groups:

-View Archived Groups
+View Deleted Groups
 --------------------

-When a group is archived, we store the group details in a separate section for future reference.
+When a group is deleted, we store the group in a separate section for future reference.
 It is because even when a group gets deleted, it stays active in associated Deployment Requests.

-You can view all archived groups in the Computer Group page by clicking **Archive Computer Group** button situated in the top right corner.
+You can view all archived groups in the Computer Group page by clicking on **Archive Computer Group** (refer :numref:`P-14`).
 You can also preview the Computer list of an archived group.